 Here’s what we’ve got after having it enabled:

 To run such testing, we had to update our Magento version to 2.3.
 The quantity and size of connected files were changed.
 Therefore, test results can be rough.
 To understand how Magento version itself has influenced the results, we compared M2.3.1 vs M2.3.2 versions with HTTP/2 + Minify JS/CSS combination first ― and the obtained results were practically equal, which do not surpass the uncertainty of measurement.

-Within all the overviewed means of Magento speed optimization, the following variants seems to be in the lead:
+Within all the overviewed means of Magento speed optimization, the following variants seem to be in the lead:

 Gzip + Minify JS/CSS + HTTP/2 + Move JS code to the bottom of the page

 Let’s consider it as a starting point and move further.
 Previously, we played around with configurations that touch upon JS/CSS solely.
-Thus, there are certainly aspects that can be improved.
+Thus, there are certain aspects that can be improved.